MrEliotA/prometheus-policy-autoscaler/README.md

 Prometheus Policy Autoscaler

 Prometheus-driven Kubernetes autoscaler for Laravel-based workloads (web and queues).
-Implements policy-as-code, PromQL-based scaling logic, and integrates into a GitOps-friendly CI/CD pipeline using Jenkins, Helm, and Argo CD.
+Implements policy-as-code, PromQL-based scaling, and integrates with GitOps workflows using Jenkins, Helm, and Argo CD.

-A custom controller that understands application-level and database-level signals—not just CPU—and scales based on Laravel HTTP traffic, queue backlog, MySQL pressure, and Redis saturation.
+A custom controller that understands application-level and infrastructure-level signals—Laravel HTTP traffic, queue pressure, MySQL threads, Redis usage—and scales accordingly.

 Table of Contents